Discrimination against Maya peoples in Guatemala: Post-colonial oppression

-Much remained the same throughout the end of the seventeenth century.
-The main focus of the landing was the Landing was to maintain control over the Maya.
+Much remained the same throughout the end of the nineteenth century.
+The main focus of the Ladinos was to maintain control over the Maya.
 As a long-lasting effect of colonialism, many in Guatemalan society believed that the Mayas were the inferior population and didn't have the ability to assimilate to the white culture of the government.
 The industrial revolution weakened ties even further between the Maya communities and Guatemalan government.
 The Liberals pushed for the building of a railroad and other North American commodities which would, in turn, decrease the autonomy and amount of land that the Mayas had.
 The Liberals increasingly blames the Mayas for the lack of economic growth in Guatemala due to their tendency to choose to abide by tradition ways of life.
 Over the course of the twentieth century, tensions only furthered as Mayas became viewed with more and more negativity.
 Moreover, with the introduction of international corporations, such as the United Fruit Company, Indigenous people, most of whom were impoverished, became a major part of the exploited work force.

 The "Guatemalan Democratic Spring" of the 1940s saw the greatest hope for change for the Maya peoples.
 With the rise to power of President Juan Jose Arevalo came the introduction of the rights of the peasants.
 The first national policy of land reform came in the early 1940s.
 The goal of this reform was to help peasants improve their economic status through the implementation of minimum wage laws and some land redistribution.
 Arevalo's predecessor, President Jacobo Arbenz, was elected in 1951.
 He pushed for even more radical change, such as the Congressional decree 900 in 1952.
 This decree redistributed unused land.

 While the Maya and peasant population supported Arbenz's policies, the elites and foreign companies did not.
 The United Fruit Company pressured the United States government to get rid of Arbenz.
 In response, the United States Central Intelligence Agency supported a Guatemalan coup in 1954 that removed Arbenz from power.
 Arbenz was replaced by a military regime under Carlos Castillos Armas.
 This coup resulted in 36 years of violence between the military-installed regime and guerrilla movements known as the Guatemalan Civil War.